 This program will take students into major departments of the hospital, such as – Emergency Room, Nursing Care Units, Medical Laboratory, Medical Imaging, Respiratory Care, Pharmacy, Cardiology, Physical Therapy, Intensive Care, and Operating Room.

 Criteria for admission: Students should apply for admission while in 11th grade.
 GPA, attendance, conduct records, a personal essay, and letters of recommendation are primary considerations for acceptance.
-Only twenty four students (12 per session) will be accepted into this program each year.
+Only thirty six students (12 per session) will be accepted into this program each year.
 Performance in an interview may be evaluated as well.
 Students must have signed approval from a science teacher, guidance counselor and parent or guardian.
 A physical exam, negative two-step tuberculosis skin test or TB blood test, proof of Hepatitis B vaccination, and a cleared criminal record check must be obtained prior to entrance into the program.
 A seasonal flu shot is required in the Fall when the vaccine is available.
 Students are responsible for providing their own transportation.

 Instructor: Mrs. Jennifer Allwein (email@example.com)